-A new sync module that enables Mini and Blink Indoor (2nd Generation) and Outdoor cameras to store local video on a USB drive inserted into the Sync Module 2 USB port.
+A new sync module that enables Mini and Blink Indoor (gen 2) and Outdoor cameras to store local video on a USB drive inserted into the Sync Module 2 USB port.

-The Sync Module 2 with a USB drive provides local storage for up to 10 Mini or Blink Indoor (2nd Generation) and Outdoor cameras.
+The Sync Module 2 with a USB drive provides local storage for up to 10 Mini or Blink Indoor (gen 2) and Outdoor cameras.
 While the USB drive is inserted, motion clips and saved live views are backed up to the drive once every 24 hours.
 The drive can be removed from the Sync Module 2, and inserted into a computer to view the video files.

-The Sync Module 2 will work as a traditional sync module and will be compatible with all generations of Blink cameras (Indoor 1st Generation, XT, XT2, New Indoor 2nd Generation, Outdoor and Mini).
+The Sync Module 2 will work as a traditional sync module and will be compatible with all generations of Blink cameras, from our original Indoor (gen 1), XT, and XT2 - to the new Blink Indoor (gen 2), Outdoor and Mini).

 It will still be capable of managing up to 10 cameras of any type.

-The Sync Module 2 supports cloud storage subscriptions.
+The Sync Module 2 also supports cloud storage subscriptions.
 Click here to learn about Blink Subscription Plans.

-Only Blink Indoor (2nd Generation), Outdoor and Mini cameras are compatible with the Local Storage functionality.
+Only Blink Indoor (gen 2), Outdoor and Mini cameras are compatible with the Local Storage functionality.

-Blink Indoor (1st Generation), XT, and XT2 cameras only use their provided free cloud storage and do not have access to the Local Storage options available to Blink Indoor (2nd Generation), Outdoor, and Mini cameras.
+Blink Indoor (gen 1), XT, and XT2 cameras only use their provided free cloud storage and do not have access to the Local Storage options available to Blink Indoor (gen 2), Outdoor, and Mini cameras.
 Click here to learn more about Sync Module 2 storage options.

-There are no subscription fees for the Sync Module 2, it is a one-time payment of $34.99 upon purchase.
+There are no subscription fees to use the Sync Module 2.

-When a flash drive is inserted, the sync module will check to see if the device is accessible by Blink.
-If it is, a dedicated Blink media folder will be created.
-If not, you will be prompted to wipe the drive clean for reformatting.
+When a flash drive is inserted, the sync module will check to see if the device meets the following:

 Clip Backup files are visible on the USB drive when it is plugged into a computer.
 New clips are downloaded for backup on the USB drive every 24 hours if the sync module is online.
 Clips that are shown in the app and clips on the storage drive are independent of each other; therefore, clips could be deleted from the storage drive on a PC without clips in the app being effected.
 Likewise, clips that were backed up to the USB drive, then deleted from the clip list, will not be removed from the USB drive.